 Altitude Mode: It determines the altitude at which the quad returns home.

 The best choice varies with each flight’s context and environment.
 Maximum altitude can be a safe option, but it’s not always the right option.
 For instance, if you was diving a mountain in that flight, you could be wasting energy climbing back to the max altitude when Rescue mode is activated.
-Be adaptive to the different environment and missions.
+When flying over ocean where there’s no obstructions, fixed altitude could be a good option.
+Use common sense, be adaptive to the different environment and missions.

-Initial Climb (meters): The distance the quad will climb, above the current altitude, when a rescue is initiated and the altitude mode is set to Current Altitude.
+Initial Climb (meters): The distance the quad will climb to this height above the current altitude, when a rescue is initiated and the altitude mode is set to Current Altitude.
 Also added when in Max Altitude Mode.

 Ascend/Descend Rate (meters/second): These rates depend on your environment, weather, and quad’s power.
 For my 5″ setup, the defaults should work well.
 If using Li-ion packs or low C-rating LiPo, consider a lower ascend rate.

 Return ground speed (meters/second): This is the speed at which the quad travels during Rescue.
-The default 5m/s is 18km/h which I find too slow, I doubled that to 10m/s which is 36km/h.
+The default 5m/s is 18km/h which I find way too slow, I normally double that to 10m/s (36km/h) for micro drones, or 14m/s (50km/h) for 5″ and 7″ drones.
 The quad’s travel direction would be more accurate and update faster in higher speed (in the absence of a compass).
 Do not set it to lower than 2m/s or orientation won’t work.
 Note when entering this value in GUI, the unit is different than CLI (which is cm/s).

 Maximum Pitch Angle: This setting caps the drone’s tilt angle.
 A higher angle leads to more aggressive returns and higher speed.
 Maybe useful for heavier, high drag and low authority drones.
 In windy conditions, a higher angle might be necessary for maintaining speed, especially for smaller quads.
 However, with an excessively steep angle the drone could lose altitude and crash.
 Unsure of what to set?
 Starting with the default value of 40 degrees is a safe bet—it’s worked well for my setup.